top of page

 Duke Branch

-George Washington Duke (1820-1905) funder of American Tobacco Company and Duke University
+James Buchanan "Buck" Duke (1856-1925) founder of American Tobacco Company, Duke Energy, and Duke University

 Dupont Branch (Biddle side)